RSS

 Given what we know about election fraud, what does the combination of pre-election registered and likely voter polls, preliminary and final exit polls and recorded vote data indicate?
 Well, we still have unverifiable elections and a strange reluctance of the Democratic leadership to do anything about it.

-This analysis utilizes final likely and registered state and national pre-election polls along with preliminary and final exit polls.
+This post-election analysis utilizes final likely and registered state and national pre-election polls along with preliminary and final exit polls.
 The 2010 Midterms Election Forecast Model projected that the final LV pre-election polls would closely match the recorded vote – and they did.

 Final exit polls are always forced to match the recorded vote.
 Table 3 shows the late adjustments made to the exit polls – with no additional respondents.
 On the other hand, pre-election RV polls have closely matched the unadjusted exit polls.
 At least they did until 2008, when the National Election Pool (the consortium of six mainstream media giants which pay the exit pollsters) decided that it was bad for business to release the pristine data.